dsc-courses/practice.dsc80.com/problems/fa22-midterm/fa22-mid-data-info.md

  - `'urgency'`: A rating of the task's importance on a scale from 1 to 3, with 3 being the most important.
 Some values are missing.
  - `'client'`: Some of the tasks were performed as part of a consulting gig.
 If so, the client that the task was performed for is listed in this column.
 Missing values in this column are represented by the string `'n/a'`.
 You can assume that the client is missing if and only if the category is *not* consulting.

 The table's index contains unique task identifiers, which are simply numbers.
-E.g., the first row's task identifier is simply ``0''.
+E.g., the first row's task identifier is simply `0`.

-To find out more about the data set, you have run `tasks.info(}` and performed `.value_counts()` on most columns.
+To find out more about the data set, you have run `tasks.info()` and performed `.value_counts()` on most columns.
 Here are the results:

 ```py
 >>> tasks.info()